Baoquan-Han/iMeta_DataAvailability/README.md

-Data For iMeta
+# Data For iMeta

-The data were used in this study, and all information has undergone anonymization procedures.
+The file content of the data was used in this study, and all information of the data has undergone anonymization procedures.